Ahmed-dev-code/agentQA-testing/readme.md

 While I encountered a challenge with removing items from the basket due to the element being outside the viewport and only visible upon hover, this highlights an edge case that could benefit from refinement.

+sometimes the query can be confusing for the agentQL to get the correct data.

 Beyond the initial script, I tested AgentQL on various websites, including those in different languages, such as Jumia (Arabic), YouTube, and the Chocolate Society website.
 In most cases, the tool performed well, extracting data and interacting with elements as expected.
-However, the `query_data()` method occasionally stalled on certain websites.
+However, the `query_data()` method occasionally stalled on certain websites (i think its due to internet speed).
 Switching to the `to_data()` method proved to be a reliable alternative and resolved the issue consistently.

 In summary, AgentQL offers a powerful solution for web automation and scraping across various platforms and languages.
 While there are some edge cases that could benefit from optimization, its overall performance, ease of use, and versatility make it an excellent tool for developers.
 I'm eager to continue exploring its capabilities and potential in more complex scenarios.